Flea Treatment or Dangerous Pesticide?

 One of the ways these phony pesticide treatments pose a danger to your pets is by labeling doses intended for dogs on products labeled for use on cats.
-Formulas are calculated on a pet’s weight and giving a cat medication prescribed for a dog could induce vomiting, seizures and death, says Dr. Cori Gross, a field veterinarian for VPI Pet Insurance, a Nationwide company.
+Formulas are calculated on a pet’s weight and giving a cat medication prescribed for a dog could induce vomiting, seizures and death, says Dr. Cori Gross, a Seattle-area veterinarian and a former field veterinarian for Nationwide pet insurance.

 If you think that your pet has been given a counterfeit flea treatment, contact your veterinarian.
 You can also contact the National Pesticide Information Center about poisonings at 1-800-858-7378.